-Lees Primary School is a one form entry village school with 209 pupils on roll and a nursery that opened September 2020.
+Lees Primary School is a one form entry village school with 209 pupils on roll and a nursery which was established in September 2020.
 It was built in 1895 and maintains most of its original building.
-It is an integral part of the village and hosts village fayres, meetings, and weekly clubs such as scouts, cubs, sports etc. The school is popular and often has a waiting list for families wishing to get their children on roll.
+It is an integral part of the village and hosts village fayres, meetings, and weekly clubs.
+The school is popular and often has a waiting list for families wishing to get their children on roll.
 The school gained the judgement of Outstanding in 2012 and continues to drive high expectations and the best for all its children.
-It volunteered to be part of the new Ofsted framework pilot in Summer 2019 and, whilst there were no formal judgements given, the school maintains its excellent provision.
+The school was selected by Ofsted to be part of a Section 8 Pandemic Monitoring Visit in November 2020 and the positive report can be viewed on the Ofsted Report website.
+The Headteacher moved to Oakworth in April 2021 and the Assistant Headteacher became the interim for the rest of the academic year.